8 min to read

 Acknowledgements

 Many thanks to Chevron for the funding and feedback to kickstart this initiative.
-We would also like to thank AMD, AWS, Dell, Oracle, Nvidia and Supermicro for providing hardware and cloud resources.
+We would also like to thank AMD, AWS, Dell, Nvidia and Supermicro for providing hardware and cloud resources.